wnstdrr/onload/readme.md

 <h2 align="left">Configuration</h2>

-To configure onload you can modify the sources located in `include/colourbar` and `include/onload` then recompile with the provided Makefile and instructions to clean the previous install.
+To configure onload you can modify the definitions located in `config.h` and `colours.h` then recompile with the provided Makefile and instructions to clean the previous install.

 The shared object libraries are stored in the `/usr/lib/onload` directory and the header files can either be found in `onload/include` or `/usr/include/onload`.